This article originally appeared on VICE UK

 It's official: we're worn out.
 Scientifically knackered.
 Two-thirds of adults told researchers at Durham University that they need more rest, in a global study that surveyed 18,000 people.
 This is hardly surprising, though, since scientists have warned that our working hours are leaving us sleep-deprived.

-Sanna Balsari-Palsule, PhD student in psychology from the University of Cambridge, says we all need time to restore and re-energise, and while that might be in different ways, we're all much more similar than we might think.
-She sees a difference between rest and what she calls "restorative niches".
-While rest, as a basic human need, looks similar to all of us, restorative niches are the places, activities and states of mind that let people recharge.
+Sanna Balsari-Palsule, PhD student in psychology from the University of Cambridge, says we all need time to restore and re-energize, and while that might be in different ways, we're all much more similar than we might think.
+She sees a difference between rest and what she calls "restorative niches."
+While rest, as a basic human need, looks similar to all of us, restorative niches are the places, activities, and states of mind that let people recharge.
 In her research, Balsari-Palsule discovered subtle differences in what introverts and extroverts perceive as restorative niches.